rhaamo/pikon/README.md

 # PIKON

-Work in progress set of tools to use the Nikon DataLink present on the Nikon N90/N90s (F90/F90x).
+Work in progress set of tools to use the Nikon DataLink remote control protocol present on the Nikon N90/N90s (F90/F90x).

 ## Installation